 Dear Beidler Forest Audubon Center and Audubon South Carolina supporters:

-However, while the visitor center and boardwalk will remain closed, our staff are working hard to fast-track the opening of a new system of woodland trails near the entrance to the center!
-These trails will allow visitors to experience our Longleaf Pine and grassland restoration sites in a safe and socially-distant way.
+If you are unable to register for a walk on our boardwalk, consider visiting the new Grasslands-Woodland Trails near the entrance to the center!
+These trails allow visitors to experience our Longleaf Pine and grassland restoration sites in a safe and socially-distant way.
 No admissions or reservations are required, although online donations are always appreciated.

 Feel the beauty and serenity of this ancient forest . . .

 Frequented by photographers and nature lovers from all over the world, our 18,000-acre bird and wildlife sanctuary offers a beauty unsurpassed in the South Carolina Lowcountry.
 Beidler is the world’s largest virgin cypress-tupelo swamp forest — a pristine ecosystem untouched for millennia.
 Enjoy thousand-year-old trees, a range of wildlife, and the quiet flow of blackwater, all from the safety of our 1.75-mile boardwalk.